-The following prerequistes must be satisfied before proceeding with an automated deployment of the Dell EMC Red Hat OpenStack NFV Solution:
+The following prerequisites must be satisfied before proceeding with an automated deployment of the Dell EMC Ready Bundle for Red Hat OpenStack:

 Note: All nodes in the same roles must be of the same server models, with identical HDD, RAM, and NIC configurations.
 So, all Controller nodes must be identical to each other; all Compute nodes must be identical to each other; and so on.
-See the Dell EMC Red Hat OpenStack NFV Solution Reference Architecture for configuration options for each node role.
+See the Dell EMC Ready Bundle for Red Hat OpenStack Reference Architecture for configuration options for each node role.

-- Hardware racked and wired per the Dell EMC Red Hat OpenStack NFV Solution Reference Architecture - Hardware configured as per the Dell EMC Red Hat OpenStack NFV Solution Hardware Deployment Guide - Hardware is powered off after the hardware is configured per the Dell EMC Red Hat OpenStack NFV Solution Hardware Deployment Guide - Internet access to Red Hat's subscription manager service and repositories - Valid Red Hat subscriptions
+- Hardware racked and wired per the Dell EMC Ready Bundle for Red Hat OpenStack Reference Architecture - Hardware configured as per the Dell EMC Ready Bundle for Red Hat OpenStack Hardware Deployment Guide - Hardware is powered off after the hardware is configured per the Dell EMC Ready Bundle for Red Hat OpenStack Hardware Deployment Guide - Internet access to Red Hat's subscription manager service and repositories - · Valid Red Hat subscriptions